Boots Adams: Retirement

 Boots Adams retired from his position as company president in 1964, after 44 years with the company.
 The following year the city of Bartlesville organized a parade and civic holiday to honor Boots Adams on his 66th birthday – and give thanks with a public celebration.
 The schools in Bartlesville were closed and the town itself was officially renamed Bootsville for the entire day.
 A huge birthday cake was mocked up to resemble an oil storage tank, and the Phillips 66 logo "stood tall" in its own pair of boots.

-Several dignitaries were present as well including President Dwight D. Eisenhower; as both a personal friend of Boots' and a U.S. President, carrying the gratitude of a nation.
+Several dignitaries were present as well including President Dwight D. Eisenhower; as both a personal friend of Boots' and a U.S. president, carrying the gratitude of a nation.
 Eisenhower was a direct beneficiary of the GR-S program and Adams' participation in it.
 He was arguably the single man with "the most to lose" if GR-S had failed.

 The President adopted the hobby of painting in 1950, as a relaxing way to reduce stress.
-He presented Boots Adams with a portrait he had recently painted – depicting Adams seated at the head of a table, as chairman of the Philips 66 board.
+He presented Boots Adams with a portrait he had recently painted – depicting Adams seated at the head of a table, as chairman of the Phillips 66 board.
 The portrait was a prized heirloom of Adams' second wife, Dorothy Glynn, and remains in the family's care, having been passed on to the eldest daughter of Boots and Dorothy.

 W. Clarke Wescoe, the University of Kansas' (KU) 10th chancellor attended as well; thanking Adams for his alumnus support, and philanthropic goodwill.
-In appreciation, Wescoe announced the University's decision to name its planned on-campus residential complex, the Adams Center.
+In appreciation, Wescoe announced the university's decision to name its planned on-campus residential complex, the Adams Center.
 Stanley Learned, Boots Adams' successor as president of Phillips, as well as a KU alumnus himself, showed his support of the university's decision by donating US$100,000 for use "at the chancellors discretion".